Ways to bring on labour

 Have some gentle sex

 Sex must be one of the oldest techniques in the book for helping bring on labour, but remember if your waters have already broken don’t try it as it raises the risk of infection.
-Sex can help bring on labour because during sex and orgasm the hormone oxytocin is released which stimulates contractions.
+Sex can help start labour because during intercourse and orgasm the hormone oxytocin is released, which can stimulate contractions.